Jaimi5/Jaimi5.github.io/docuHelper/mainpage.md

-\page counterAndDisplay Counter And Display
+\page CounterAndDisplay Counter And Display
 \tableofcontents

 In this example we can see an application that will send a counter to anyone that can listen in one hop.